-The graduate certificate in community advocacy program is designed for public affairs and advocacy professionals interested in updating their digital communications and grassroots organizing skills.
+The graduate certificate in Community Advocacy is designed for public affairs and advocacy professionals interested in updating their digital communications and grassroots organizing skills.
 Students in the program learn to understand and employ grassroots techniques to mobilize citizens to seek policy outcomes at the state and local levels.
 They also learn how to generate digital content and create social media campaigns on behalf of their professional affiliation or organization.

 Timing and Location